Agaricus campestris: Similar species

 Several species may be confused with A. campestris.
-The most dangerous confusion may be with the deadly Amanita virosa (one of the group colloquially called "destroying angel"), or with the deadly Amanita hygroscopica (the pink-gilled destroying angel).
+The most dangerous confusion may be with the deadly Amanita virosa (a 'destroying angel') or the deadly Amanita hygroscopica (pink-gilled destroying angel).
 Amanita species may be distinguished from Agaricus by a volva at the base, remnants of a universal veil.
 Such a veil may also be seen surrounding adjacent smaller button mushrooms, if present.
 It's recommended to look for smaller sibling buttons nearby, and slice one of them lengthwise to examine their anatomy.
 They may also be distinguished by a white or off-white spore print while mushrooms in the family Agaricacea are dark brown.
-In the US, A. camp. may also be confused with the poisonous Agaricus californicus or A. hondensis.
+In the United States, the poisonous Agaricus californicus and A. hondensis may be similar.
 White Clitocybe species that also grow in grassy places may be toxic.
-According to Moldenke, some authorities believed that the mandrakes referenced in Genesis and in Song of Solomon were not Mandragora Officinarum L, but instead might be Agaricus campestris L.

 A less serious, but more common, confusion is with Agaricus xanthodermus (the yellow stainer), which causes gastrointestinal problems in many people.
 A. arvensis (the horse mushroom) is very similar and is an excellent edible.

 It is nearly identical (except microscopically) to the edible species Agaricus andrewii and A. solidipes.

-Distribution and habitat
+Habitat and distribution

 A. campestris is found in fields and grassy areas after rain from late summer onwards worldwide.
 It is often found on lawns in suburban areas, appearing in small groups, in fairy rings, or solitary.
-Owing to the demise of horse-drawn vehicles, and the subsequent decrease in the number of horses on pasture, the old "white outs" of years gone by are becoming rare events.
+Owing to the demise of horse-drawn vehicles and the subsequent decrease in the number of horses on pasture, the old "white outs" of years gone by are becoming rare events.
 This species is rarely found in woodland.

-The mushroom has been reported from Asia, Europe, northern Africa, Australia, New Zealand, and North America.
+The mushroom has been reported from Europe, Asia, north Africa, Australia, New Zealand, and North America, including Mexico.

 Uses

-Although edible and choice, this mushroom is not commercially cultivated on account of its fast maturing and short shelf-life.
+Although edible and choice, this mushroom is not commercially cultivated on account of its fast maturing and short shelf life.
 Care is needed to distinguish it from poisonous species.
 There have been cases (notably in France) in which the deadly Amanita virosa was consumed by individuals who mistook it for this species.
 Additionally, specimens collected from lawns could be contaminated by pesticides or other chemicals.

 Culinary uses include eating it sauteed or fried, in sauces, or even sliced raw and included in salads.
 In flavor and texture, this mushroom is similar to the white button mushroom (A. bisporus) available in grocery stores in most Western countries.